PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 </div>

 ### Apps and integrations
-Both Hotjar and PostHog have a wide selection of apps and integration.
+Both Hotjar and PostHog have a wide selection of apps and integrations.
 Both also include integrations with tools such as Zapier, which enable you to move data to even more platforms.

 One unique advantage of PostHog is that, because it is open source, it’s easy to [create your own apps and integrations](/tutorials/build-your-own-posthog-app).
 This is useful if you’re, for example, using niche software in your stack that hasn’t been widely adopted, or if you require a direct integration between PostHog and your product.

-Below, we've listed a few of the most popular integrations used across PostHog and Pendo.
+Below, we've listed a few of the most popular integrations used across PostHog and HotJar.
+PostHog offers more than 50 apps, so for a full list of PostHog's integrations, please [check the app library](/apps).

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">